On the wall-normal velocity variance in canonical wall-bounded turbulence: Discussion

-While $w$ fluctuations are predominately active, recent investigations indicate the presence of inactive contributions to both $w$ and $uw$, highlighting a limitation in Townsend's hypothesis \citep{Deshpande2025}.
-The AEH predicts statistics for canonical wall-bounded flow based solely on a linear superposition of fluctuations emerging from a hierarchy of vorticity-dominated structures whose center scales with distance from the wall, i.e. geometrically self-similar eddies.
-In real wall-bounded flows, however, these attached eddies coexist alongside non-self-similar motions including viscosity-dominated small scales and superstructures or very-large-scale motions, and there is non-linear interaction across all the motions \citep{Guala2011,Mckeon2017}.
-These non-linear interactions result in small contributions from the inactive motions to both the $w$ and $uw$ signals \citep{Deshpande2025}.
+In its original form, Townsend's AEH predicts statistics for canonical wall-bounded flow based solely on a linear superposition of fluctuations, which emerge from a hierarchy of kinematic structures whose center scales with distance from the wall, i.e. geometrically self-similar eddies.
+In real wall-bounded flows, however, these attached eddies coexist alongside non-self-similar motions including viscosity-dominated small scales and superstructures or very-large-scale motions (VLSMs), and there is non-linear interaction across all the motions \citep{Guala2011,Mckeon2017}.
+These non-linear interactions, primarily driven by `inactive' superstructures/VLSMs \citep{Deshpande2021}, lead to small $\delta$-scaled contributions to both the $w$ and $uw$ signals \citep{Deshpande2025}.
+This highlights a limitation of Townsend's original hypothesis, whereby inactive motions make a small yet non-negligible contribution to the wall-normal Reynolds-stress components that are considered purely active under Townsend's AEH.
+Further discussion on the interaction with inactive motions is given elsewhere \citep{Deshpande2025}.

 These inactive contributions can be detected via an energy decomposition methodology \citep{Deshpande2021} requiring specific multi-point statistics that are not readily available for all the DNS datasets considered herein.
-The presence of active and inactive $w$ motions are instead inferred here by qualitatively comparing the $E_{ww}$ spectra in Fig. \ref{fig:spectra} with the $E_{uw}$ shear stress spectra shown in Fig. \ref{fig:stress}.
-The latter exhibits the same scaling as $E_{ww}$: the wavenumber and amplitude of the $E_{uw}$ peak are well described by $\ell_\epsilon$ and $u_{\tau z}$ and the normalized peak value is approximately 1 at each of the $z$ positions shown.
-This reaffirms the validity of \citeauthor{Townsend1976}'s (1976) hypothesis that the $w$ and $uw$ signals are dominated by contributions from the active (i.e. localized) motions.
+The presence of active and inactive $w$ motions are instead inferred here by qualitatively comparing $E_{ww}$ spectra with the $E_{uw}$ shear stress spectra shown in Fig. \ref{Fig9} at matched Reynolds number for the channel and ZPG TBL cases.
+The peaks in the $E_{ww}$ and $E_{uw}$ spectra occur at similar wavenumbers and exhibit the same wall-normal trends in the lower half of the boundary layer.
+This similarity reaffirms the validity of \citeauthor{Townsend1976}'s (1976) hypothesis that the $w$ and $uw$ signals are dominated by contributions from the active (i.e. localized) motions.